Europeans reimpose restrictions as omicron sweeps continent

 “None of this is easy,” Martin said Friday night.
 “We are all exhausted with COVID and the restrictions it requires.
 The twists and turns, the disappointments and the frustrations take a heavy toll on everyone.
 But it is the reality that we are dealing with.”

 Other nations may go further still.
-Dutch government ministers are meeting Saturday to discuss advice from a panel of experts who are recommending a toughening of the partial lockdown that is already in place.
+Dutch government ministers were meeting Saturday to discuss advice from a panel of experts who are recommending a toughening of the partial lockdown that is already in place and has led to a recent decline in infections.

+Dutch Health Minister Hugo de Jonge didn't say what measures the government might impose as he headed into the meeting.
+“There are very serious concerns,” he told reporters in The Hague.”
+That’s why we’re meeting on Saturday to see what we need to do.”

+Some stores opened earlier than usual Saturday and shoppers flocked into city center shopping areas, fearing it could be their last chance to shop before Christmas.

 In the U.K., where confirmed daily infection soared to records this week, the government has already reimposed a requirement for masks to be worn indoors and ordered people to show proof of vaccination or a recent negative coronavirus test when going to night clubs and large events.
 Now scientists are warning that the government needs to go further to prevent hospitals from being overwhelmed.